Africa

 Mountain gorillas have survived decades of poaching, war, habitat destruction and disease; threats so severe it was thought the species could have become extinct towards the end of the twentieth century.

-The slow recovery of mountain gorillas in Rwanda’s Volcanoes National park is testament to the country’s commitment to protecting these precious animals and their habitat.
+The slow recovery of mountain gorillas in Rwanda’s Volcanoes National Park is testament to the country’s commitment to protecting these precious animals and their habitat.
 Numbering around 600 in 2010, there are now over 1,000 mountain gorillas across the Virunga Massif.
 It’s a start, but there’s more work to be done.

 Their rarity makes encountering them all the more special.
-For one precious hour a day, guests at Wilderness Bisate and Sabyinyo get the chance to spend time in the presence of these extraordinary creatures, their mannerisms and habits so similar to our own.
+For one precious hour a day, guests of Wilderness Bisate, Bisate Reserve and Sabyinyo get the chance to spend time in the presence of these extraordinary creatures, their mannerisms and habits so similar to our own.
 Gorilla permit fees go straight into conservation funds, and every guest who takes this sacred trek to see them, directly contributes to their wellbeing.

 Elephant

 Gentle.
 Majestic.
 Endangered.
-Though they may seem abundant on a visit to Botswana, Zimbabwe and Zambia, where herds by the hundred browse, swim and breed, elephant populations across the continent have decreased dramatically in the last few decades.
+Though they may seem abundant on a visit to Botswana, Zimbabwe and Zambia, where herds by the hundreds browse, swim and breed, elephant populations across the continent have decreased dramatically in the last few decades.
 African savannah elephant numbers have fallen by at least 60% in the last 50 years, while the population of African forest elephants has decreased by more than 86% over the last 30 years, leading to them being listed as an endangered species.
-Elephants require vast space, and fences and human encroachment threatens their ancient migratory instincts.
+Elephants require vast space, and fences and human encroachment threaten their ancient migratory instincts.

-As part of our ongoing conservation commitments, Wilderness has been working with Ecoexist since 2019, funding the collaring of elephants, which provides valuable information about their movement habits.
+As part of our ongoing conservation commitments, Wilderness has been working with Ecoexist in Botswana since 2019, funding the collaring of elephants, which provides valuable information about their movement habits.
 The more we know about how and why they move, the more we can mitigate human-wildlife conflict with the communities who share space with elephants.

 Lion

-It’s hard to imagine that predators that rank at the top of the food chain could be listed as a vulnerable species in need of protection.
+It’s hard to imagine that predators which rank at the top of the food chain could be listed as a vulnerable species in need of protection.
 As apex predators, lions are regarded as umbrella species; when lions thrive, the entire ecosystem around them thrives.
 But in the past 30 years, Africa’s lion population has halved.
 Habitat loss, the illegal wildlife trade, poaching and human-lion conflict has escalated, putting increasing pressure on the population.
 In the 1950s, over 400,000 lions roamed Africa’s plains; today that number sits somewhere between 20,000 and 30,000.

-See lions in Rwanda, Zambia, Zimbabwe, Botswana and Namibia, including at these Wilderness camps: Magashi, Shumba, Linkwasha, Vumbura Plains and Hoanib Skeleton Coast
+See lions in Rwanda, Zambia, Zimbabwe, Botswana and Namibia, including at these Wilderness camps: Magashi, Shumba, Linkwasha, Vumbura Plains and Hoanib Skeleton Coast.

 A safari that makes a difference